 - 3 tablespoons minced shallot

-- 12 ounces fresh or frozen, thawed cranberries, rinsed
+- 12 ounces fresh cranberries rinsed (or frozen and thawed)

 - 3/4 cup water